 This Stuffed Balsamic Chicken is not so shabby either, and if you are tired of chicken, this Braised Rabbit will be welcome change.

 If you are not looking for Whole30 side dish recipes, this dish also pairs well with polenta, grits or corn meal.
-When I'm not on Whole30, I also pair this with pasta and use the chicken cacciatore sauce as the pasta sauce.
+When I'm not on Whole30, I also pair this with pasta and rice and use the chicken cacciatore sauce as the pasta sauce.

 Ingredients